minthawzin1995/openAI/README.md

 - CartPole

 CartPole is coded by using reinforcement Learning and Q Learning through neural networks.
-Code is based on pythonLessons found on youtube.
+Code is based on pythonLessons.
 Small changes are made in this code:

 (1) MaxEnvTime to prolong the efficiency of the neural network.